 What is SwimWest doing to keep the schools clean?

-- The use of pool toys in our lessons is being scaled back and all toys and equipment that may be used will be disinfected between uses.
+- The use of pool toys in our lessons is being scaled back.

 - Additional deep cleans will be utilized as needed or recommended.